Yuta555/Viz_contribution/README.md

-# Viz_contribution
+# Cheat sheet for ggmap
-Community contribution assignment for EDAV class
+This project is for community contribution assignment for EDAV class

 An explanation of the motivation for the project, the need it addresses, and your own evaluation of the project including what you learned / what you might do differently next time.
 (1/2 page)